 The Truth About Devo, America's Most Misunderstood Band

-More than 40 years ago, David Bowie called Devo "the band of the future."
-He may not have realised just how bleak that future would be – and how right Devo would be about it.
+Over 40 years ago, David Bowie called Devo "the band of the future."
+What he didn't realize is just how bleak that future would be—and how right Devo would be about it.

 On May 4, 1970, the Ohio National Guard opened fire on a crowd of unarmed Kent State University students protesting the US military bombing of Cambodia.
 An art student named Gerald Casale was there among the chaos, running to escape the miasma of tear gas and bullets as two of his friends, Alison Krause and Jeffrey Miller, succumbed to gunshots from an M-1 rifle.
 The incident, which left a total of four dead and nine injured, would go down in history as a cultural loss of innocence, a particularly harrowing example of American political and social unrest during the Vietnam War.
 It also marked the birth of Devo, the band and multi-disciplinary project that Casale would start with a cast of friends impacted by the shooting in the months that followed.